soumalyanandy/OOP-Js/JSF/README.md

 10. Has user defined help functions and custmize JS prototypes for premitive objects.
 I call it as 'Helper' and 'Prototype' respectively.

+11. Can use external resource js, css and image files into application by using File Class.
+I call it as 'File Js' or 'File'

 Usage :
 --------
 1. Use el(Id).on() for single document state event and callBack.
 Use el(Id).dynamic() for current and future document state event and callBack.